Fall of Barcelona: Sunday, 22 January

 It was Sunday with offices, shops and working places closed, yet in some places the spirit of resistance seemed to rule.
 The CNT-UGT liaison committee decided to support Comorera.
 Also heads of some departments of the Catalan government ordered their employees to abandon daily work and present in the nearest military command centre.
-A plan to plant explosives along metro lines and all major installations of the city emerged among some Anarchists; they were to inflict massive losses at advancing Nationalist troops if they make it to the city, even at the cost of disastrous damage to urban infrastructure.
+A plan to plant explosives along metro lines and all major installations of the city emerged among some Anarchists; they were to inflict massive losses on advancing Nationalist troops if they made it to the city, even at the cost of disastrous damage to urban infrastructure.
 The suggestions were immediately quashed by Negrín.
-The spirit of resistance was enhanced when some 1.900 International Brigades volunteers arrived in the port of Barcelona, transported by ships from Valencia.
+The spirit of resistance was enhanced when some 1,900 International Brigades volunteers arrived in the port of Barcelona, transported by ships from Valencia.

 However, many thought the city was not defendable.
-Quoting "les poques possibilitats de vencer les tropes franquistes" Escofet ordered also Mossos d'Esquadra, the regional police of some 1.000 people, to leave the city and move north.
+Quoting "les poques possibilitats de vencer les tropes franquistes" Escofet also ordered Mossos d'Esquadra, the regional police of some 1,000 people, to leave the city and move north.
 Members of Esquadres and Mossos started to disappear from city streets.
-Another sign of crumbling Republican administration was suspension of postal services (officially only reduced), due to males having been in military service.
+Another sign of crumbling Republican administration was the suspension of postal services (officially only reduced), due to males having been in military service.
 Evacuation works in offices of both central and autonomous governments were ongoing, for the time being reduced to selection, packing and loading documentation; however, some cars were already heading out of the city towards the north.
-Among those who left there was Largo Caballero, Antonio Machado and Luis Araquistaín.
+Among those who left there were Largo Caballero, Antonio Machado and Luis Araquistaín.
 As usual on Sunday, cafes and cinemas remained opened.
 During the day Nationalist soldiers were seen in Monistrol d'Anoia and Sant Sadurní d'Anoia, 30 km from Plaça de Catalunya.